ZackWilde27/Z3dPy/README.md

 myMeshList.append(myMesh)
 ```

-Next, create a camera with all the required info
+Next, create a camera with it's location, screen width, and screen height.
+Make sure it matches the output display

 ```python